22bcs030/location-tracker/README.md

 - Demo mode is available on the tracking page for testing without backend
 - These mock implementations can be removed when connecting to a production backend

-### Current Limitations
+### Current Limitations and Improvement Areas
+1. **Order Creation Flow**: The current implementation does not include the order creation step in the vendor dashboard.
+This should be added to complete the flow.

+2. **Tracking Security**: The customer tracking page currently uses only an order number for access.
+This should be enhanced with a secure tracking token as implemented in the backend routes.

+3. **Delivery Partner Assignment**: In the delivery dashboard, partners can self-assign orders.
+This should be modified to only show orders that vendors have specifically assigned to them.this is implemented just for test.

+4. **Status Synchronization**: There are some inconsistencies in status naming between frontend and backend (e.g., "picked" vs "picked_up").
+These should be standardized.

-- Some frontend components use simulated data that should be replaced with real API calls
+5. **Mock Data Removal**: Several components use mock data that should be replaced with real API calls in production.
-- The vendor dashboard contains some mock UI elements for demonstration
-- Authentication flow uses local storage for development; should be enhanced for production

 ## Testing
 Run the integration test to verify frontend-backend communication: